CaitlinTalbert/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used in this code when dansRoll(); is called, because it reaches outside its scope to find dansRoll, but does not exist within the scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  DansRoll will generate a random number between 1 and 6, so the first time the numbers could be 2 and 2, and then next roll could be 1 and 4.
+'Dan rolled a' will always be the same, but the numbers will be different.

 c.
 What is the lexical scope of `newRoll`?

+  NewRoll was created within the function scope, therefor it cannot be accessed later on.

 ### Task 3 - Stretch Goals